Woolpit, Elmswell, Norton,Tostock.

 Community First Responder Group

-a few simple ideas which may be helpful.
+We have also put together a few simple ideas which may be helpful.

 Message-In-A-Bottle

-This scheme, started by The Lions Club (http://www.lions.org.uk/health/miab),
+This scheme, started by The Lions Club (https://www.lions.org.uk/health/miab),

 is a simple idea designed to encourage people to keep their personal